JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_extensions.md

   * [Custom language plugins](custom_language_support.md) use many extension points to extend various language support features in the IDE.

-There are [more than 1000 extension](#how-to-get-the-extension-points-list) points available in the platform and the bundled plugins, allowing to customize different parts of the IDE behavior.
+There are more than 1000 extension points available in the platform and the bundled plugins, allowing to customize different parts of the IDE behavior.

+## Exploring Available Extensions

+[Extension Point List](extension_point_list.md) contains all available extension points in IntelliJ Platform and from bundled plugins in IntelliJ IDEA.

+Alternatively (or when using 3rd party extension points), all available extension points for the specified namespace can be listed using auto-completion inside the `<extensions>` block in `plugin.xml`.
+Use **View \| Quick Documentation** in the lookup list to access more information about the extension point and implementation (if applicable).

+Browse usages inside existing implementations of open-source IntelliJ Platform plugins via [IntelliJ Platform Explorer](https://jb.gg/ipe).

 ## Declaring Extensions